How to Pack Your Valuables and Dishes for Moving Day

 Lastly, whenever you load the moving truck, these are the boxes and pieces you want to be the most concerned with – don’t use these as the bottom of a stacking section.
 Put these items higher in the pecking order or even in your car for moving.
 Get moving straps/tie downs to bind them to the truck walls so there is not much shifting during the move.
 Pack them snugly so they don’t slip and fall on the drive.
 Also, when you’re packing heavy items try to create a buffer with softer items (more blankets, pillows, couch cushions etc.) that can absorb things if items do slide.

-If you don’t trust yourself to get your valuables moved without breaking them, call Homegrown Moving Company in Denver at 303-587-6200.
+If you don’t trust yourself to get your valuables moved without breaking them, call Homegrown Moving and Storage Company in Denver at 303-587-6200.
 We are experts in moving small and large homes.
 We will get your home packed and unpacked so you can be less stressed on moving day!